Shepherdia canadensis: Etymology

+Shepherdia canadensis is named for British botanist and curator of the Liverpool Botanical Gardens, John Shepherd who lived from 1764-1836, with the epithet meaning "from Canada", due to its widespread distribution between North America and Canada.
 The common name of the plant in British Columbia is "soopolallie", a word derived from the historic Chinook Jargon trading language spoken in the North American Pacific Northwest in the 19th and early 20th centuries.
 The name is a composite of the Chinook words "soop" (soap) and "olallie" (berry).

 Distribution and habitat

 The species is widespread in all of Canada, except in Prince Edward Island, and in the western and northern United States, including Alaska and Idaho.

-It grows in openings and forest understories.
+It grows in non-wetlands and forested areas (in openings and understories), often growing on shores of rivers and lakes, mountain outcroppings and cliffed regions where bedrock has a high-pH content.

+Ecology

+Shepherdia canadensis follows the C3 carbon fixing photosynthetic pathway making it well suited to boreal and mountainous environments, where temperatures are moderate during the growing season.
+Combined with its ability to fix nitrogen, this allows the species to grow in dry, rocky and nutrient-poor soils, further extending its ecological niche.
+It grows in burn areas or disturbed sites to create fertile ground with usable nitrogen for other plants and provide cover for animals.

+Shepherdia canadensis form a deep growing taproot that sprouts from the root crown with fibrous, branching roots that are shallow and have rhizomatous root nodules growing on them.